Mexico national football team: Home stadium

 The Estadio Azteca, also known in Spanish as "El Coloso de Santa Úrsula", was built in 1966.
 It is the official home stadium of the Mexico national team, as well as the Mexican club team Club América.
-It has an official capacity of 87,523, making it the largest football-specific stadium in the Americas and the third largest stadium in the world for that sport.
-The stadium hosted the FIFA World Cup Final in 1970 and 1986.
+It has an official capacity of 87,523, making it the largest football-specific stadium in the Americas and the third largest football stadium in the world.
+The stadium hosted the FIFA World Cup Final in 1970 and 1986, and the stadium will host the tournament again in 2026.

-Friendly matches hosted by the Mexico national team often take place in stadiums across the United States as well as throughout Mexico, including the Azteca.
+Friendly matches hosted by the Mexico national team often take place in stadiums across the United States, which are marketed under the branding MEXTOUR by FMF.
+From 2000 to 2019, the national team played 110 friendlies in the United States, which were criticized as "cash grabs" by fans.
+In 2022, the team played 15 matches in the United States and averaged over 52,000 in attendance at each of them; several were played at AT&T Stadium in Dallas, which El Tri head coach Jaime Lozano labeled as "the second home of the Mexican national team".
+Additional friendlies under the MEXTOUR brand are also played in Mexico, including at the Azteca for special occasions.

 Team image

 Kit

 The Mexico national team traditionally utilizes a tricolor system, composed of green shirts, white shorts and red socks, which originate from the national flag of Mexico, known as the tricolor.
 Until the mid-1950s, Mexico wore a predominantly maroon kit, with black or dark blue shorts.

 In 2015, Adidas released a new all-black color scheme for Mexico's home kit.
 Green, white and red remain as accent colors.

-In 2017, the Mexico national team's jerseys were updated to reflect their Spanish names correctly spelled, with the diacritic mark.
+In 2017, the Mexico national team's jerseys were updated to reflect their Spanish names correctly spelled, with the accent diacritic mark.